Top of main content

 When you take out a personal loan, factor in the total loan costs – the amount borrowed plus interest accrued over the repayment period.

-Your loan agreement will detail how much you have to pay back and when.
-This is usually a fixed minimum amount per month.
+Your loan agreement will detail how much you must pay back and when.
+It's usually a fixed minimum amount per month.

 Explore: What to check before applying for a loan